 - Click on Review and Synchronize changes with nodes

-You must restart the JVM to get the port number effective.
+It would be best if you restarted the JVM to get the port number active.
 To verify the port, you can use the netstat command.

-Jconsole is within JDK package, so if you have this installed, you should see them under java/bin folder.
+Jconsole is within the JDK package, so if you have this installed, you should see them under the java/bin folder.
 Alternatively, you can use find command.

 find / -name jconsole

-It will take few seconds and connect to WebSphere JVM using JMX port.
+It will take a few seconds and connect to WebSphere JVM using JMX port.

-On overview tab, you can see heap memory usage, threads, classes and CPU usage details.
+On the overview tab, you can see heap memory usage, threads, classes, and CPU usage details.

-So go ahead and try out in your lab environment and get familiar.
+So go ahead and try out in your testing environment to get familiar.